 Homeopathy Awareness Week kicks off on 10th April, and coincides with World Homeopathy Awareness Week and Dr Samuel Hahnemann’s birthday - the founder of homeopathy.
 The School of Homeopathy is committed to raising the profile of homeopathy and natural healthcare and is passionate about Homeopathy Awareness Week.
-To celebrate health and homeopathy during Homeopathy Awareness Week, the School is supporting four 2018 key initiatives:
+To celebrate health and homeopathy during Homeopathy Awareness Week 2019, the School is supporting this years initiatives:

 Make a movie